nislab/passive-radiometer-trace-data/README.md

 # License

 These materials may be freely used and distributed, provided that attribution to this original source is acknowledged.
-If you use the data in this repository, we kindly ask that you refer to the following work:
+If you use the data in this repository, we kindly ask that you refer to the following work (cf. the included citation.bib file in this repository):

 Jonathan Chamberlain, Joel T Johnson, David Starobinski.
 "Spectrum Sharing between Earth Exploration Satellite and Commercial Services: An Economic Feasibility Analysis". *IEEE International Symposium on Dynamic Spectrum Access Networks (DySPAN) 2024*.
 Washington, DC, USA.
 May 2024.